1 IN 2

 How common is ovarian cancer?

-Anyone with ovaries can get ovarian cancer, so it mostly affects women.
+Ovarian cancer mostly affects women, but anyone with ovaries can get it.
 Transgender men and intersex people can also get ovarian cancer if they have ovaries.
 For information specific to you, speak to your doctor.

 Symptoms

 The symptoms of ovarian cancer can be similar to other common conditions.
 This can make it difficult to diagnose early.
-Symptoms are more likely to develop as the cancer grows and may include:
+Symptoms are more likely to develop as the cancer grows.

 • pressure, pain or discomfort in the abdomen or pelvis